Together

 Youth Ambassadors at the HSC

-The HSC Youth Ambassador Program is looking for participants who want to collaborate with decision-makers from different sectors to advance the Sustainable Development Goals.
-Travel and accommodation costs will be covered.
+The HSC Youth Ambassador Program has chosen 15 representatives to collaborate with decision-makers from different sectors to advance the Sustainable Development Goals.